mtgjson/mtgjson-website/docs/changelog/version-4/README.md

 - Fixed `otherFaceIds` having rogue values.
 - Fixed certain cards missing `scryfallIllustrationId`.
 - Fixed Tokens `uuid`.
+#### Added
+- Added and back-ported `hasContentWarning` for cards that are marked by Wizards of the Coast for having sensitive content

 ### Tokens
 #### Fixed